 But, there is one area of publishing that I don’t find to be a huge undertaking.
 I rather enjoy the process.
 And that’s cover design.
 When I was still working with a traditional publisher, they handled that aspect.
 Although I wasn’t always thrilled with the finished product, I wasn’t sure it was something I could have done any better, until I created my first cover.
 I was hooked.

 This post is to give you all a sneak peek at the final cover for my upcoming release, Dead Enemies (scheduled release November 23, 2018).
-The book is my maiden trek into the world of psychological thrillers and I wanted a cover that would depict the story without being too cliche or obvious.
+The book is my maiden trek into the world of suspense and adult themes, and I wanted a cover that would depict the story without being too cliché or obvious.
 I think I nailed it, but I’d love to hear your thoughts.
 Comments are appreciated and encouraged!
 Feedback is how we grow.

 *Cover photo courtesy Richard Skoonberg.
 Cover design by K.E.
 Garvey